 Simple Token Swaps

 As an example, let’s say that Bob wants to exchange ETH for MKR tokens.
 With Kyber, the trade can occur in a single blockchain transaction.
-The flow for how this trade occurs is as follows:
+The flow of how this trade occurs is as follows:

 - The Taker sends ETH to the protocol contract where he would like to receive MKR in return